Organizational Area: Office of the Chief Investment Officer

 Job Requirements Bachelor's Degree and minimum of 5 years of related experience or equivalent combination of education and experience.

-Understandings of performance measurement, attribution, valuation and risk measurement.
-Familiar with Private Investment portfolios, and Absolute Return.
-Advanced knowledge of accounting function.
+Understands performance measurement, attribution, valuation and risk measurement.
+Familiar with Public Investment portfolios, and Absolute Return.

-Knowledge of investment software programs such as Custodian and Banking Systems, Investment Manager databases, Bloomberg, UC data structure.
+Knowledge of investment software programs such as Custodian and Banking Systems, Investment Manager databases, Bloomberg.

 Thorough knowledge of financial transactions and financial systems, as well as related policy, accounting and regulatory compliance requirements.